 Article 22.
-The completion requirements for a doctoral course shall be enrollment in the doctoral course for at least three years, completion of the class subjects specified in Appended Table 2 and acquisition of 10 or more credits, submission of a doctoral dissertation during the enrollment period after receiving required research instructions, and passing of the dissertation screening and final examination; provided, however, that with regard to the period of enrollment in the course and the credits for completed class subjects, an enrollment period of one year or more in the course (or three years or more for a student who has completed a master's course or the first term of the doctoral course within an enrollment period of less than two years; and these three years shall include the period of enrollment in the master's course or the first term of the doctoral course) is sufficient for a student recognized by the Dean of the GSHS through deliberations in the Faculty Meeting as having demonstrated an outstanding achievement.
+The completion requirements for a doctoral course shall be enrollment in the doctoral course for at least three years, completion of the class subjects specified in Appended Table 2 and acquisition of 10 or more credits, submission of a doctoral dissertation during the enrollment period after receiving required research instructions, and passing of the dissertation screening and final examination; provided, however, that with regard to the period of enrollment in the course and the credits for completed class subjects, an enrollment period of one year or more in the course (for a student who has completed a master's course whose standard period of study is one year or more and less than two years and a student who has completed a professional degree program whose standard period of study is one year or more and less than two years, the period obtained by subtracting said enrollment period of one year or more and less than two years from three years; and for a student who has completed a master's course within the enrollment period prescribed in the provisions of the proviso to Article 16 Section 1 of the Standards for the Establishment of the Graduate Schools, the period obtained by subtracting said enrollment period in the course (up to two years) from three years) is sufficient for a student recognized by the Dean of the GSHS through deliberations in the Faculty Meeting as having demonstrated an outstanding achievement.